-- (iv) becomes mentally ill or otherwise incapable of acting, or - becomes a prohibited person within the meaning of the Child Protection (Prohibited Employment) Act 1998, or - (b) in the case of an elected member, on the election or appointment of a successor, or - (c) in the case of an appointed member, on the appointment, as referred to in rule 3.16(1) of the member's successor, or - (d) in the case of an elected or appointed member, on the member's appointment as a warden.
+- (a) if the member - (i) dies, or - (ii) resigns, or - (iii) becomes bankrupt, or - (iv) becomes mentally ill or otherwise incapable of acting, or - (v) is convicted of a disqualifying offence listed in Schedule 2 of the Child Protection (Working with Children) Act 2012, or - (vi) is elected or appointed to the office of auditor of the financial statements and accounts of the wardens, or - (b) in the case of an elected member, on the election or appointment of a successor, or - (c) in the case of an appointed member, on the appointment, as referred to in rule 3.16(1) of the member's successor, or - (d) in the case of an elected or appointed member, on the member's appointment as a warden.

 Note: Rule 1.1(5) defines when a person becomes bankrupt or mentally ill.
+See the note at the end of rule 2.6(2) for a summary of the disqualifying offences listed in Schedule 2 of the Child Protection (Working with Children) Act 2012.